Hamcha/Sollux/README.md

 Planned features are:

 - A more flexible nginx configuration file format (NPP)
-- Management of Letsencrypt certificates
 - Easier management of /etc/pf.conf (HMI runs FreeBSD) for jail port forwarding

 ## What's currently in

-NPP should be barely usable, hasn't been tested in production yet tho.
+- NPP language (supporting includes, libraries and functions)

 ## Requirements